jfo/blog/source/drafts/rust.md

 of samples is also used in computing the size of the whole file in the last line, and the size of the whole file including the headers in the second!

-> There is a subtle bug in there!
-I just noticed it while writing this.
-See if
-> you can find it!
-A hint is that it won't actually show up with the current settings.

 Let's parameterize the seconds!

 ```rust